haqq-network/haqq/docs/testnet/join.md

 ::: tip

-**If you choose StateSync or Snapshot for node running you need to download or build from source**
+**If you choose StateSync or Snapshot for node running you need to download or build from source the latest binary.**

 :::

-Build from source:

 Download latest binary for your arch: